Neonatal Donors and Families

-As you will learn, human transplantation allows for donated gifts such as livers, kidneys or hearts to save lives.
+As you will learn, transplantation allows donated gifts such as a liver, kidney or heart to save a life.

-Unfortunately, transplantation is not an option for every family.
-However, your baby may be able to donate gifts to medical research and education which can benefit many, many lives.
+Unfortunately, transplantation is not an option for every donor.
+However, your baby may be able to donate organs and/or tissues to medical research and education that can benefit many, many lives.

-The International Institute for the Advancement of Medicine (IIAM) is a non-profit medical research organization that works with researchers and medical education organizations in the U.S. and abroad.
+The International Institute for the Advancement of Medicine (IIAM) is a non-profit organization that works with medical researchers in the U.S. and abroad.